 We understand the children's spelling is closely linked to their understanding of phonics, which is why we place a huge understanding on Phonics within Early Years and throughout the school.
-In Year 2, children are taught Spelling using the Little Wandle Spelling Scheme.
-We have chosen this as it connects the gap between phonics and spelling - providing the children with a recap of Phase 5 in the first half-term, a 'bridge to spelling' in the second half-term and then two terms of the Little Wandle Spelling Programme.

-In Key Stage 2, we follow the 'Spelling Shed' scheme to teach Spelling.
+From Year 2 + we also teach the children discrete spelling lessons.
+We follow the 'Spelling Shed' scheme for these sessions and they are in addition to phonics sessions for pupils who still need phonics.
 The programme has been designed to meet the needs of the 2014 National Curriculum and it does that in a very manageable and flexible way, explaining comprehensively how to effectively teach spelling.
 We have chosen this spelling programme as it closely builds on the phonological understanding children have developed and allows for careful progression.
-In Key Stage 2, children have one longer spelling session each week which is accompanied by a homework task.